Mark Iuliano: Sampdoria

 Iuliano returned to Italy in January 2006, by transferring to Serie A club, UC Sampdoria.
-He remained at the Genoa based club for just a mere six months, before a July transfer away from Liguria after making just 4 appearances in the league.
+He remained at the Genoa based club for just a mere six months, before a July transfer away from Liguria after making just four appearances in the league.

 Messina

-After a disappointing period with Sampdoria, Iuliano moved to Sicilian club F.C.
-Messina Peloro in the summer of 2006.
+After a disappointing period with Sampdoria, Iuliano moved to Sicilian club FC Messina Peloro in the summer of 2006.
 After two consecutive fairly impressive Serie A seasons, Messina failed to avoid relegation in the 2006–2007 Serie A season.
 Iuliano made a total of 24 appearances for the club between the Coppa Italia and the Serie A, and scored 1 goal.
 Following Messina's relegation to Serie B, Iuliano's contract was not renewed, and hence he became a free agent on 1 July 2007.

 Ravenna

 Iuliano was unable to find a club during the 2007 summer transfer window, and was linked with a return to former club Juventus, following their re-building of the club's squad.
 This news turned out to be just rumours, as the deal never took off, and Iuliano remained a free agent for the next 6 months.
 After those 6 months without a club, he signed for Serie B side Ravenna Calcio in January 2008.
-The veteran was instantly inserted into the starting eleven, and picked up good form before he failed a doping test after playing for Ravenna Calcio in a Serie B match against A.C.
-Cesena, in May 2008.
+The veteran was instantly inserted into the starting eleven, and picked up good form before he failed a doping test after playing for Ravenna Calcio in a Serie B match against AC Cesena, in May 2008.
 After being found positive for cocaine he was successively disqualified for two years.